4 Top Adobe Reader Alternatives That Will Change How You Work in 2025

 2. Foxit PDF Reader

-There are two options for Foxit applications: PDF Reader, a PDF reader with basic editing functions, and PDF Editor, with advanced and collaborative features to create or edit files.
+There are two options for Foxit applications: PDF Reader, a PDF reader with essential editing functions, and PDF Editor, which has advanced and collaborative features for creating or editing files.
 However, PDF Editor is paid, and only a free trial version exists.

 3. PDFElement